 Kate’s employment practice is informed by her time spent as a workplace representative for a major public services union prior to joining the Bar.
 During her law degree, she studied Labour Law and was awarded the top mark in her year.
 This background means she is able to advise and act in matters involving more technical aspects of employment and labour law, including trade union disputes.
 She has acted in matters including claims for unfair dismissal, discrimination, and whistleblowing.
 She also has a special interest in non-standard working, including zero-hours contracts, nominal self-employment, forced labour and modern slavery.

-Kate is a contributing editor of the precedents chapter in the forthcoming edition of Harvey on Industrial Relations and Employment Law.
+Kate is a contributing editor of the Data Protection chapter and also the Precedents section in the current edition of Harvey on Industrial Relations and Employment Law.

-Kate has contributed to 7BR’s practitioner text, Coroner’s Investigations and Inquiries.
+Kate has contributed to 7BR’s practitioner text, Coroner’s Investigations and Inquests.

 Yes, please call Chambers mainline number +44 (0)20 7242 3555 and you will be directed to the out of hours phone lines.